Honest comparison

 SubmitHub

 The original marketplace.
-Massive curator pool across every genre and territory.
-Credit packs make it cost-flexible — you can spend $20 or $200.
+Massive curator pool across every genre.
+Credit packs are flexible — spend $20 or $200.
+Premium tier guarantees a 60-second-plus listen and written feedback.

 Best for guaranteed feedback